KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 ```shell
 mkdir cfg
 ```
-Lastly you will need to create a params file, for this example we'll call it Tutorials.params, and open it in your favorite editor.
+Lastly you will need to create a params file, for this example we'll call it Tutorials.rosif, and open it in your favorite editor.

 ## The params File